nebulade/callmydouble/README.md

 Ever needed a public beach head to catch callbacks from third party services, but you wanna react locally?

-This module provides a simple server, which can be run on a publicly reachable servers, allowing clients to connect via socket.io from their developer box to the server.
+This module provides a simple server, which can be run on a publicly reachable Cloudron, allowing clients to connect via socket.io from their developer box to the server.
 The client maintains a connection and will get notified if the public server was called on a user specific URL.